+(a) Downwashing flow

+(b) Corner acceleration

+Image 5: Typical Wind Flows Around Taller Buildings

 5.2 Sidewalks

 The tall and dense buildings to the east of the site (as seen in Image 2) are expected to provide protection at the site from strong easterly and northeasterly winds.
 The proposed development has a large setback at grade from the sidewalks of Laurier Ave.
 W., which will help to reduce wind accelerations along the sidewalks of Laurier Ave.
 W. Wind conditions along the sidewalks of Laurier Ave.
 W. expected to be comfortable for standing or strolling throughout the year, which are considered appropriate for the pedestrians using the sidewalks.

+RWDI Project #1903548 December 9, 2020

+.

-The sidewalks along Bronson Ave. are generally protected from the prevailing northwesterly winds by the building massing itself.
+5.2 Sidewalks (Continued) The sidewalks along Bronson Ave. are generally protected from the prevailing northwesterly winds by the building massing itself.
 Wind conditions are predicted to be suitable for standing or strolling throughout the year.
 However, acceleration of the northwesterly and northeasterly winds down the north and east facades of the building and around the northeast building corner could result in a region with slightly high wind speeds in this area.
 Even with these higher winds, conditions are predicted to be comfortable for walking at the sidewalks of Bronson Ave. close to the northeast corner of the building, during the windier spring and winter seasons.
 These conditions are considered appropriate for sidewalks.

-5.3 Entrances

-The main entrances are located along the south (marked as A1 and A2 in Image 6).
-Other side entrances are marked as A3 through A5 in Image 6.

-Entrances A1 and A2 are recessed and located on the south side of the building so they are well protected from the prevailing northwesterly winds by the new building itself.
-Wind conditions suitable for standing are predicted at these two entrances throughout the year, which are appropriate for main entrances.
+5.3 Entrances The main entrances are located between the exiting building and new tower (marked as A1 in Image 6), and along the south side of the exiting building (A5).
+Other side entrances to the new tower are marked as A2 and A4 in Image 6.
+There is also an entrance to the tower's bicycle storage room (A3).
+The main entrances A1 and A5 are well protected from the prevailing northwesterly winds by the new building itself.
+Wind conditions suitable for standing are predicted at these entrances throughout the year, which is appropriate for main entrances.
+The side entrances (A2 and A4) are recessed from the building facades, which will provide protection from the prevailing winds.
+Wind conditions suitable for standing are predicted throughout the year, which is appropriate for these entrances.
+The entrance to the bicycle storage room (A3) will have suitable wind conditions in the summer, but will be exposed to stronger winds in the winter.
+Since the storage room will likely be used infrequently, if at all, during the winter, the winter wind condition is not considered an issue.

-Image 6: Site Plan Showing the Building Entrances
+Image 6: First Floor Plan Showing the Building Entrances